amix/vimrc/README.md

 * [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object): Defines a new text object representing lines of code at the same indent level.
 Useful for python/vim scripts
 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
-* [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes Remove all clutter and focus only on the essential.
-Similar to iA Writer or Write Room [Read more here](http://amix.dk/blog/post/19744)
+* [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes
+* [vim-zenroom2](https://github.com/amix/vim-zenroom2) Remove all clutter and focus only on the essential.
+Similar to iA Writer or Write Room

 ## Included color schemes